 OUTREACH SCHOLARS RESEARCH PROGRAM

-The Mississippi INBRE Outreach Scholars Summer Research Program is a summer community-based research internship for Mississippi and Louisiana college students that is hosted by the Mississippi INBRE Telenutrition Center at The University of Southern Mississippi.
+The Mississippi INBRE Outreach Scholars Program is a summer community-based research program for Mississippi and Louisiana college students that is hosted by the Mississippi INBRE Telenutrition Center at The University of Southern Mississippi.

-Learning Mississippi’s Nutrition Physical Activity and Health Needs is an effort to work with communities to conduct a needs assessment of Mississippi and Louisiana to capture demographics, access to health care, nutrition and physical activity behaviors, technology and health and social support and self-efficacy for nutrition/physical activity behaviors.
+• Learning Mississippi’s Nutrition Physical Activity and Health Needs is an effort to work with communities to conduct a needs assessment of Mississippi and Louisiana to capture demographics, access to health care, nutrition and physical activity behaviors, technology, as well as health, social support, and self-efficacy for nutrition/physical activity behaviors.

-The summer research program begins the last week of May and ends the last week of July.
+The summer research program begins mid-May and ends the last week of July.
 Outreach Scholars will complete one week of orientation followed by a nine-week mentored internship to gain experience in community-based research.
-Outreach scholars are expected to be present on campus approximately 20 hrs/week.
-At the end of the program, outreach scholars will prepare an abstract and a research poster to present at the Mississippi IDeA Conference.
-In addition to a monetary award, housing may be provided on an as needed basis.
+Outreach Scholars are expected to be present on campus approximately 32 hours/week.
+At the end of the program, Outreach Scholars will prepare an abstract and a research poster to present at both the Mississippi IDeA Conference and the Mississippi Academy of Sciences Annual Meeting

 Here's a look at some of the activities from our 2019 Outreach Scholars: